Hurricane Dorian skirts U.S. Carolinas' coast with high winds and rain

 CHARLESTON, S.C.
 (Reuters) - Hurricane Dorian, downgraded to a Category 1 but still packing 90 mph (150 kph) winds, crawled north on Friday, skirting the Carolinas and flooding coastal towns a couple of days after it reduced parts of the Bahamas to rubble.

-The eye wall of the weakening Hurricane Dorian was scrapping the edge of Cape Lookout, N.C., just 20 miles (30 km) due east of the state’s Outer Banks islands at 6 a.m.
-EST on Friday.
+The eye wall of the weakening Hurricane Dorian was scraping the edge of Cape Lookout, N.C., just 30 miles (50 km) west-southwest of the state’s Outer Banks islands at 7 a.m.
+EDT on Friday.

 The hurricane does not officially make landfall until at least half of its eye crosses land, the National Hurricane Center said.
-It could still make landfall later this morning, forecasters said.
+It could still make landfall later Friday morning, forecasters said.

-It has already dumped up to 10 inches (25 cm) of rain along the coast between Charleston, S.C., to Wilminton, N.C., about 170 miles away, forecasters said.
+It has already dumped up to 10 inches (25 cm) of rain along the coast between Charleston, S.C., to Wilmington, N.C., about 170 miles away, forecasters said.

 “The rain is moving up north,” said NWS forecaster Alex Lamers early on Friday.
 “Even the Raleigh-Durham area inland will get 3 inches today.”